hku-mars/STD/README.md

-# **STD(esc): A Stable Triangle Descriptor for 3D place recognition**
+# **STD: A Stable Triangle Descriptor for 3D place recognition**
 # **1. Introduction**
-**STD(esc)** is a global descriptor for 3D place recognition.
+**STD_detector** is a global descriptor for 3D place recognition.
 For a triangle, its shape is uniquely determined by the length of the sides or included angles.
 Moreover, the shape of triangles is completely invariant to rigid transformations.
 Based on this property, we first design an algorithm to efficiently extract local key points from the 3D point cloud and encode these key points into triangular descriptors.
 Then, place recognition is achieved by matching the side lengths (and some other information) of the descriptors between point clouds.
 The point correspondence obtained from the descriptor matching pair can be further used in geometric verification, which greatly improves the accuracy of place recognition.

 <div align="center">
     <div align="center">